-- Caused by, or had a direct and substantial relationship to, the student's disability; or - o The direct result of the District's failure to implement the IEP.
+- Caused by, or had a direct and substantial relationship to, the student's disability; or - The direct result of the District's failure to implement the IEP.

 If the District, the parent, and relevant members of the IEP team determine that either of the above is applicable, the conduct shall be determined to be a manifestation of the student's disability.
-See $20 \ U.S.C. \ 1415(k)(1)(E)$; $34 \ CFR \ 300.530(e)$.
-If the determination is that the student's behavior was not a manifestation of the student's disability, the disciplinary procedures applicable to students without disabilities may be applied to the student in the same manner and for the same duration in which they would be applied to students without disabilities, except that the District shall still provide services, although they may be provided in an interim alternative educational setting. $20 \ U.S.C. \ 1412(a)(1), \ 1415(k)(1)(C); \ 34 \ CFR \ 300.530(c), \ (d)$.
+See 20 U.S.C.
+1415(k)(1)(E); 34 CFR 300.530(e).
+If the determination is that the student's behavior was not a manifestation of the student's disability, the disciplinary procedures applicable to students without disabilities may be applied to the student in the same manner and for the same duration in which they would be applied to students without disabilities, except that the District shall still provide services, although they may be provided in an interim alternative educational setting.
+20 U.S.C.
+1412(a)(1), 1415(k)(1)(C); 34 CFR 300.530(c), (d).

 Behavioral Intervention Plan - If the District, the parents, and relevant members of the IEP team determine that the conduct was a manifestation of the student's disability, the team shall conduct a functional behavioral assessment (FBA) and implement a behavioral intervention plan (BIP) if the District had not conducted an FBA before the manifestation determination and before the behavior that resulted in the change in placement.
 If a BIP has already been developed, the team shall review the BIP and modify it, as necessary, to address the behavior.
 Except as provided at WEAPONS /DRUG OFFENSES, the team shall return the student to the placement from which the student was removed, unless the parent and the District agree to a change in placement as part of the modification of the BIP.
 See 20 U.S.C.
-1415(k)(1)(F); 34 CFR 300.530(f).
+1415(k)(1)(F); $34 \ CFR \ 300.530(f)$ .
 If a student with a BIP is subsequently removed and that removal is not a change in placement, the team shall review the BIP and its implementation to determine if modifications are necessary.
-If one or more members of the team believe that modifications are needed, the team shall meet to modify the plan and its implementation, to the extent the team determines necessary.
+If one or more members of the team believe that modifications are necessary.
 CFR 300.530(f).